CHAPTER CHARTER AGREEMENT

 Chapters must follow these guidelines:

-1. Receiving gifts or donations on behalf of BAHS: Any event or request for funds solicited on behalf of BAHS must require that all gifts be made payable to: Blues Against Hunger Society, Inc.
+2. Receiving gifts or donations on behalf of BAHS: Any event or request for funds solicited on behalf of BAHS must require that all gifts be made payable to: Blues Against Hunger Society.

-3. All funds collected by a Chapter will be earmarked for specific use for that Chapter, with 20% of the collected funds are paid to Blues Against Hunger Society, Inc to pay for specific relevant operating expenses including, but not limited to: liability insurance, accounting, maintenance of 501(c)(3) status (including annual tax returns and state and federal compliance requirements), and annual audit review.
+5. All funds collected by a Chapter will be earmarked for specific use for that Chapter, less 20% which is paid to Blues Against Hunger Society. to pay for specific relevant operating expenses including, but not limited to: liability insurance, accounting, maintenance of 501(c)(3) status (including annual tax returns and state and federal compliance requirements), and annual audit review.

 Reimbursement of expenses: